 - Depression and an increase in suicide rates1,2

-- Increase your risk for cancer and Parkinson’s disease3
+- Increase your risk for mental health problems3

 Healthy cholesterol levels — between 150 to 220.
 I know everyone tries to get it below 200, but it’s okay to be a little “higher”.
-Ideal range is about 170-190.
+The ideal range is about 170-190.

 Optimal HDL/LDL ratios — What you should care more about is your “good’ HDL and “bad” LDL levels.
 These are known as lipoproteins — fats combined with proteins.
 And your goal is to have higher HDL and lower “small density” LDL particles.

-Lower Homocysteine — This is an amino acid in your blood and it’s a major risk factor to heart disease.6 Most doctors, especially in the US, still don’t test for this.
+Lower Homocysteine — This is an amino acid in your blood and it’s a major risk factor for heart problems.
+Most doctors, especially in the US, still don’t test for this.
 But for sure you want this lower.

-Healthy Liver Function — most people don’t know, but almost 80% of your cholesterol is formed in your liver, NOT from the foods you eat.7 So you want to make sure your liver is clean, strong and healthy.
+Healthy Liver Function — most people don’t know, but almost 80% of your cholesterol is formed in your liver, NOT from the foods you eat.
+So you want to make sure your liver is clean, strong, and healthy.